0x000E/cyber/notes/optical-flow.md

 </p>

 In a high-level view, small motions are neglected as we go up the pyramid and large motions are reduced to small motions - we compute optical flow along with scale.
 The documentation of OpenCV’s implementation of the Lucas-Kanade method via `calcOpticalFlowPyrLK()` may be found [here](https://docs.opencv.org/3.0-beta/modules/video/doc/motion_analysis_and_object_tracking.html#calcopticalflowpyrlk)

+## Implementing Dense Optical Flow

+Dense optical flow attempts to compute the optical flow vector for every pixel of each frame.
+While such computation may be slower, it gives a more accurate result and a denser result suitable for applications such as [Learning of Structure and Motion from Video](https://arxiv.org/abs/1704.07804) and
+[video segmentation](http://files.is.tue.mpg.de/black/papers/TsaiCVPR2016.pdf).
+There are various implementations of dense optical flow, we will be using the __*Farneback method*__.

+#### Farneback Optical Flow

+Gunnar Farneback proposed an effective technique to estimate the motion of interesting features by comparing two consecutive frames in his paper [Two-Frame Motion Estimation Based on Polynomial Expansion](http://www.diva-portal.org/smash/get/diva2:273847/FULLTEXT01.pdf).

+First, the method approximates the windows of image frames by quadratic polynomials through polynomial expansion transform.
+Second, by observing how the polynomial transforms under translation (motion), a method to estimate displacement fields from polynomial expansion coefficients is defined.
+After a series of refinements, dense optical flow is computed.

+For OpenCV’s implementation, it computes the magnitude and direction of optical flow from a 2-channel array of flow vectors (__*dx/dt,dy/dt*__), the optical flow problem.
+It then visualizes the angle (direction) of flow by hue and the distance (magnitude) of flow by value of HSV color representation.
+The strength of HSV is always set to a maximum of 255 for optimal visibility.
+The documentation of OpenCV’s implementation of the Farneback method via `calcOpticalFlowFarneback()` may be found [here](https://docs.opencv.org/3.0-beta/modules/video/doc/motion_analysis_and_object_tracking.html#calcopticalflowfarneback).